mattermost/docs/source/administration/important-upgrade-notes.rst

    TLS versions 1.0 and 1.1 have been deprecated by browser vendors.
 In an upcoming release (version TBD), mmctl will return an error when connected to Mattermost servers deployed with these TLS versions and System Admins will need to explicitly add a flag in their commands to continue to use them.
 We recommend upgrading to TLS version 1.2 or higher.

 .. important::
-   Customers using the ``mattermost`` binary with the “--platform” flag or directly using the ``platform`` binary to run the Mattermost server application via a systemd file or custom script will be required to update to use only the ``mattermost`` binary as the “--platform” flag and ``platform`` binary will be deprecated in a future release.
+   Customers using the ``mattermost`` binary with the “--platform” flag, or using the ``platform`` binary directly, to run the Mattermost server application via a systemd file or custom script will be required to update to use only the ``mattermost`` binary as the “--platform” flag and the ``platform`` binary will be deprecated in a future release.

 +----------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | If you’re upgrading from a version earlier than... | Then...                                                                                                                                                          |